“Inflammation is at the root of most diseases.”

 Add fresh leafy greens to each meal of the day, we love adding a good handful into our morning smoothie.
 Drink green tea and a variety of fresh berries in warmer months and frozen during winter.
 I recommend everyone take a good quality multivitamin, like BePure One, to ensure they are getting the right levels of essential nutrients and antioxidants in their diet.

 Replace highly processed oils, such as vegetable oils, canola, corn, sunflower, safflower, soybean, margarine, with omega-3 rich substitutes like avocado and olive oil.
-When possible, buy grass fed animal products and I’d also recommended supporting your diet with a high-quality fish oil such as BePure Three.
+When possible, buy grass-fed animal products and I’d also recommended supporting your diet with a high-quality, sustainably sourced fish oil such as BePure Three.

-In previous blog posts, I’ve covered why we all need to reduce and ideally eliminate refined sugar, alcohol and caffeine from our diets for the negative impact these have on our blood sugar levels, hormones and stress levels.
-These three key staples of our modern day diet all spike our blood sugar levels and cause our body to produce insulin.
+Consuming refined sugar, alcohol and caffeine on the regular, can have a negative impact on our blood sugar levels, hormones and stress levels.
+These three key staples of our modern-day diet all spike our blood sugar levels and cause our body to produce insulin.
 Excess insulin causes inflammation and activates the proinflammatory cytokines.

 We all know what it’s like to feel like we are on a blood sugar rollercoaster.
 You feel ravenous one, two or three hours after eating a substantial meal and need to get food quickly.
 So you grab the nearest thing you can find; often sugar or refined carbohydrates.
 Immediately your energy picks up again and you’re fine for another one, two or three hours until the cycle repeats itself.